 The Exorcist is based loosely on real-life events (another reason it was so terrifying, I think) of the demon-possession of young Regan (played by Linda Blair) and boasted as one of the most profitable horror movies ever made.

 I didn’t see “The Exorcist” when it first came out at the movies in 1973 because I was too young.
 No way my mom would have let me gone to see it.
 But I remember hearing stories of people fainting, getting sick, and having to just leave the theater out of fear.
 The Exorcist has to be at the top of any horror movie buff’s big-screen list.

 The Descent is about a young woman, Sarah, who experienced severe emotional trauma a year before, is joined by several friends for a girls weekend to go on a cave exploring adventure in North Carolina.

 This film is probably one of the scariest movies I’ve personally ever watched because for a lot of the movie it deals with things that really could happen, and without giving anything away, if you’re claustrophobic (like me), this movie will be INTENSE.
 All the more reason it should be seen on the big screen.

-Since my first ever Stephen King book was The Shining, it holds a special place in my horror movies heart.
-With the grand Overlook Hotel and the horror within its walls, it definitely is a big screen must-see.
+Since my first ever Stephen King book was The Shining, it holds a special place in my horror movie heart.
+With the grand Overlook Hotel and the horror within its walls, it definitely is a big-screen must-see.

 The Others is more of a psychological thriller – another favorite genre of mine.
 It tells the story of Grace, a devoutly religious mother of Anne and Nicolas, who move to the English coast during World War II.
 She is awaiting news of her missing husband while protecting her kids from a rare photosensitivity disease that causes the sun to harm them.